Andrew Vaughn Player Props: White Sox vs. Rays

-After going 2-for-4 with a home run and two RBI in his most recent game, Andrew Vaughn and the Chicago White Sox take on the Tampa Bay Rays (who will hand the ball to Calvin Faucher) at 6:40 PM ET on Friday.
+The Chicago White Sox, including Andrew Vaughn (hitting .270 in his past 10 games, with four doubles, a home run, four walks and seven RBI), take on starter Shane McClanahan and the Tampa Bay Rays at Tropicana Field, Saturday at 4:05 PM ET.

-He notched a home run while going 2-for-4 in his last game against the Phillies.
+He had a one-hit showing in his most recent game (1-for-4) against the Rays.

 Andrew Vaughn Game Info & Props vs. the Rays